 controlling code words as per your request.

-Intel® FPGA OCT IP core can control up to 12 OCT blocks.
+Note: A single OCT IP can control up to 12 OCT blocks.

 The FSM provides the following signals:

 Note: These signals are only available in user-mode and not power-up mode.

 When you set the calibration_request vector, the FSM moves from IDLE state to CAL state.
 Keep the calibration_request vector at its value for two clock cycles.
 After two clock cycles, the FSM contains a copy of the vector.
 You must reset the vector to avoid reinitiating the calibration process.